Customer Service Policy & Value Statement

 The ultimate goal of providing professional, respectful quality customer service to you is essential in providing you with a friendly, supportive environment, while maintaining a positive attitude in order to make you our customer feel that you are appreciated and listened to without judgement.

-The mission of the Public Parking Authority of Pittsburgh (Pittsburgh Parking Authority) includes a dimension beyond the basic responsibility to provide and maintain spaces for vehicle parking throughout the City of Pittsburgh.
-Our mission also includes supporting the efforts of City Departments and agencies to ensure the economic progress of our region.
+The overriding mission of the Public Parking Authority of Pittsburgh (Pittsburgh Parking Authority) is to provide quality customer service, which further includes a dimension beyond the basic responsibility to provide and maintain spaces for vehicle parking throughout the City of Pittsburgh.
+It also includes supporting the efforts of the Mayor's office, neighborhoods, City Departments, other authorities and agencies to ensure the economic progress of our region.

 History and Purpose

 The Authority, a body corporate and politic under the laws of the Commonwealth of Pennsylvania, was organized in 1947 by the City of Pittsburgh pursuant to the Parking Authority Law of Pennsylvania, Act of June 5, 1947, P.L.
 458, as amended and supplemented, 53 P.S.
 SS 341 et seq., (the "Act").